Anurag-Shah/WhiteBoard/README.md

   ```
   SECRET_KEY = 'key_you_just_copied'
   ```
-  Remember to keep the single quote
+  (Remember to keep the single quotes)

   We also have other AWS secret keys.
 If you do not intent to deploy on a AWS server, remove these lines in Setting.py: